Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 However, you could try light scatter feeding as a calming activity when out on walks.
 I use a handful of training treats as bloat can be an issue if you feed too much during exercise.

-You can always do scatter feeding at home to add extra sniffing to their time at home.
+You can always do scatter feeding at home to add extra sniffing to their time to their day.

 As with any chronic behaviour issues, please seek professional guidance.
 If you are dealing with an anxiety issue, scatter feeding outdoors may not be helpful.